 - Challenging themselves to develop and test their ideas, whereas failure does not bear any severe consequences.

 - The opportunity that students compete using their technical skills in developing new BCI ideas against other international students, in a fail-safe and friendly environment.

 - The possibility to win in order to get more confident and hardworking.

-- And when they actually won the BR41N.IO Hackathon, they started to believe in themselves that they are able to realize anything in 24 hours’ time.
+- And when they actually won the BR41N.IO Hackathon, they started to believe in themselves that they are able to realize anything in 24 hours.

-Before the BR41N.IO Hackathon, mind-control a drone was a science fiction for my students.
+Before the BR41N.IO Hackathon, mind-controlling a drone was a science fiction for my students.
 At least until they really won.

 How do you teach with Unicorn Hybrid Black and what software applications do you use?

-In first weeks, I give my student an overview about brain computer interface and its most popular applications.
+During the first weeks, I give my students an overview about brain computer interface and its most popular applications.